Death Trap Rogue Endgame Build Guide

 A big advantage of this playstyle is the constant resets of all of your abilities and the opportunity to pull enemies together at will with Prime Death Trap, which makes the build stand out and defuses the danger in most elite fights.

-The key item that enables the build is Eyes in the Dark and it's recommended to acquire it from Varshan before transitioning to this build.
+The key item that enables the build is Eyes in the Dark and it's recommended to acquire it before transitioning to this build.
 These pants solve several problems at once and boost the ultimate's damage through the roof.
-While the best setups run the aforementioned Beastfall Boots combo, it's possible to get started without them by using the Exposure key passive to reset your traps, which is later replaced by Close Quarters Combat.
+While the best setups run the aforementioned Beastfall Boots combo, it's possible to get started without them by using the Exposure key passive to reset your traps, which is later replaced by Momentum and focusing around Overpower.
 Let's jump in and see what it's all about!

 Requirements for this build